google/WebFundamentals/src/content/en/fundamentals/native-hardware/device-orientation/index.md

 ##TL;DR

-* Detect which side of the device is up and how the devices is rotating.
+* Detect which side of the device is up and how the device is rotating.
 * Learn when and how to respond to motion and orientation events.